hsf-training/hsf-training-cmake-webpage/_episodes/08-debugging.md

 More details on this will be shown in the next section.

 For now, let's watch where CMake searches for `find_...` locations in our current example!
-You can print extra find call information during the cmake run to standard error by adding `--debug-find`.
+You can print extra find call information during the cmake run to standard error by adding `--debug-find` (CMake 3.17+).

-Alternatively, CMake 3.17+ variable [CMAKE_FIND_DEBUG_MODE](https://cmake.org/cmake/help/latest/variable/CMAKE_FIND_DEBUG_MODE.html) can be set around sections of your `CMakeLists.txt` to limit debug printing to a specific region.
+Alternatively, [CMAKE_FIND_DEBUG_MODE](https://cmake.org/cmake/help/latest/variable/CMAKE_FIND_DEBUG_MODE.html) can be set around sections of your `CMakeLists.txt` to limit debug printing to a specific region.

 # C++ debugging